TanStack/query/docs/src/pages/reference/QueryClient.md

 ## `queryClient.prefetchQuery`

 `prefetchQuery` is an asynchronous method that can be used to prefetch a query before it is needed or rendered with `useQuery` and friends.
-The method works the same as `fetchQueryData` except that is will not throw or return any data.
+The method works the same as `fetchQuery` except that is will not throw or return any data.

 ```js
 await queryClient.prefetchQuery(queryKey, queryFn)